pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 Corresponding characters could be designated as **satom_bal** & **eatom_bal**,where prefix **s** stands for the start of the symbol, prefix **e** stands for the end of the symbol; suffix **b** - for bracket and suffix **al** - for aliphatic.

+Also, **\*** is an allowed symbol in SMILES, which corresponds to the any atom symbol and behaves similar to the single character atom symbols of organic aliphatic and aromatic atoms:

+-   Single character atom symbol of any atom:

+| \*

+Corresponding character could be designated as **anything**, since it could mean basically anything.

 #### Question

 So, "SMILES is parsable with a context-free parser", which in practice means that given the set of SMILES strings, each of them could be correctly parsed without considering any other string.

 Maybe it is also possible to guess the atom and its properties expressed as the type of atom symbol in the single SMILES string by a single character, without considering any other character in this SMILES string?

-To be honest, the answer is definately not, but the details matter.
+To be honest, the answer is definitely not, but the details matter.

 Trying to answer this question by checking the intersection between the sets of characters describing atom symbols of different types, it is possible to get some insights into what also should be considered, besides the one character at time, while parsing SMILES string.